 - 1. An employee shall not use sick leave prior to the time it is accrued. - 2.
 Sick leave, which shall be reported and available for use, will be the full accrual rounded down to the nearest quarter hour.
 The balance not available for use shall be retained in the employee's sick leave accrual account. - 3.
 An employee shall not use accrued sick leave beyond a predetermined date of separation, including retirement or layoff, or any leave without pay. - 4.
 Proof of illness or disability may be required from an employee when a pattern of abuse is apparent to the supervisor and after review with management. - 5.
 The use of accrued sick leave is allowed for pregnancy-related illnesses or disabilities as in the case of other illnesses, but not beyond a predetermined date of separation or leave without pay. - 6.
 In addition to use of sick leave as stated in paragraph 5 above, a pregnant employee on approved leave without pay on the date of pregnancy disability is entitled to use accrued sick leave beginning on the date of pregnancy disability and continuing through the period that she is physically unable to perform the normal duties of her job. - 7.
-An employee shall be permitted to use not more than thirty (30) days of accrued sick leave in any calendar year when required to be in attendance or to provide care because of the serious illness of the employee's parent, spouse, domestic partner, child(ren) (including the child of a domestic partner), sibling, grandparent, grandchildren, father-in-law, mother-in-law, son-in-law, daughter-in-law, or steprelatives; or any other person for whom the employee has a personal obligation who is residing in the employee's household. - 8.
-An employee who becomes ill while on vacation shall be permitted to use accrued sick leave if that employee is under the care of a physician and submits a physician's statement but may not use accrued sick leave in the event of illness of a family member.
+An employee shall be permitted to use not more than thirty (30) days of accrued sick leave in any calendar year when required to be in attendance or to provide care because of the serious illness of the employee's parent, spouse, domestic partner, child(ren) (including the child of a domestic partner), sibling, grandparent, grandchildren, father-in-law, mother-in-law, son-in-law, daughter-in-law, or step-relatives; or any other person for whom the employee has a personal obligation who is residing in the employee's household. - 8.
+An employee who becomes ill while on vacation shall be permitted to use accrued sick leave if that employee is under the care of a physician and submits a physician's statement but may not use accrued sick leave in the event of illness of a family member. - 9.
+Bereavement Leave an employee's family or household member, the employee may take up to five days of accrued sick leave in a calendar year.